 Fata Voice News Agency

-Dr Shakil was taken into custody in May 2011 by intelligence agencies on the suspicion of arranging a fake vaccination campaign in Abbottabad at the behest of American CIA.
+Dr. Shakil was taken into custody in May 2011 by intelligence agencies on the suspicion of arranging a fake vaccination campaign in Abbottabad at the behest of the American CIA.

 He however was not convicted on that charge.

-Dr Shakil claimed he was denied the right to fair trial and was convicted by the assistant political agent on ‘flimsy grounds.’
+Dr. Shakil claimed he was denied the right to a fair trial and was convicted by the assistant political agent on ‘flimsy grounds.’